shuttlenetwork/shuttle/CONTRIBUTING.md

 3. Comment your code: To facilitate troubleshooting and fixes, please add comments to unclear sections of your code.

 4. Join our Discord: We primarily use Discord for communication and coordination.
-You can access the invite link in the ReadMe file.
+You can access the invite link at discord.gg/xi.

 5. Address older issues: Tackling unresolved past issues can help establish good rapport with the team.